 ASCO frequently highlights the work of State Affiliates in The ASCO Post.
-The Virginia Association of Hematologists and Oncologists is the latest Affiliate to be featured in The ASCO Post.
-Here is an excerpt from the March 15, 2014 issue of The ASCO Post:
+The most recent state society to be featured is the Washington State Medical Oncology Society.
+Here is an excerpt from the June 25, 2014 article in The ASCO Post:

 Previous issues of The ASCO Post featuring ASCO Affiliates:

 - Maryland/D.C.
 Society of Clinical Oncology (5/10/15)

 - Florida Society of Clinical Oncology (8/15/14)